Course and Test Requirements

 You can clear your AZ hold by doing any one of the following:

-• Enroll in the required English language course during your first semester in addition to your other academic courses.
-Before your orientation, an advisor from the Minnesota English Language Program (MELP) will reach out to you with more information on which course to register for.
+- Enroll in the required English language course during your first semester in addition to your other academic courses.
+After you confirm your enrollment, an advisor from the Minnesota English Language Program (MELP) will reach out to you with more information on which course to register for.
 You will then register for the course when you register for the other courses in your major during orientation.
-Contact MELP at [email protected] for more information.

-• Take an English proficiency test administered by the University’s Minnesota English Language Program (MELP) upon arrival to campus.
+- Take an English proficiency test administered by the University’s Minnesota English Language Program (MELP) upon arrival to campus.
 If you feel your English has improved since your last exam, you have the option of taking the Minnesota Battery Test when you arrive on campus.
 There is a $45 fee for the test.
 Depending on your test results, you may still be required to take an English language course during your first semester in your degree program, in addition to courses in your major.
-Contact MELP at [email protected] for more information.
+After you confirm your enrollment, MELP advisors will reach out to you to schedule an appointment.

-• Submit a more recent English proficiency test score if you have one that meets the University of Minnesota standard, you can submit the official test score to the Office of Admissions.
+- Submit a more recent English proficiency test score if you have one that meets the University of Minnesota standard, you can submit the official test score to the Office of Admissions.
 Both total score and writing subscore must meet or exceed the minimum required scores.
+You must submit your new test score before participating in orientation.

-• If you are a transfer student and have completed more than 26 transferable semester credits at a U.S. school as well as a freshman writing course equivalent to the U of M freshman composition course or have completed 60 or more total transferable credits, submit your official transcript to the Office of Admissions.
+- If you are a transfer student and have completed more than 26 transferable semester credits at a U.S. school as well as a freshman writing course equivalent to the U of M freshman composition course (WRIT 1301) or have completed 60 or more total transferable credits, submit your updated official transcript to the Office of Admissions before participating in orientation.

 Conditional Admissions for International Freshman